quicwg/base-drafts/draft-ietf-quic-qpack.md

 The static table consists of a predefined static list of header fields, each of which has a fixed index over time.
 Its entries are defined in {{static-table}}.

 All entries in the static table have a name and a value.
-However values can be empty, that is, have a length of 0.
+However, values can be empty (that is, have a length of 0).

 Note the QPACK static table is indexed from 0, whereas the HPACK static table is indexed from 1.